kenshinji/LinuxInit/README.md

-# A few thins to do for initialize a Unix-like environment
+# A few thins to do for initializing a Unix-like environment

  - [] Add current user to sudo
 	`apt-get update && apt-get install sudo -y&& usermod -aG sudo <username>`